javierlopezdeancos/testcontainers-node-playwright/README.md

 ]);
 ```

-#### Execute tests in a Playwright container and read the line reporter output
+#### Execute tests in a playwright container and read the line reporter output

 ```typescript
 import path from "path";